justyden/Store_Trend_KNN/README.md

 *A data mining related application.*

 ### Building and Launching the Application
-- Please go to (Link to setting up venv)[Setting_Up_Venv.md] to learn how to set up the virtual environment for this project.
+- Please go to [Link to setting up venv](Setting_Up_Venv.md) to learn how to set up the virtual environment for this project.
 Follow the instructions to install all necessary packages.
 This project requires the Anaconda distribuition of Python.
 - After configured correctly navigate to the the main directory of the project.
 You can then begin to run the main.py script which contains the KNN portion of the project.
 - Also run Random_Forest.py to run the random forest portion of the application.
 - Make sure directories are correct as paths may change.